 open/close all folders

-Tropes used throughout the Star Wars Expanded Universe:
+Tropes used throughout the new Star Wars Expanded Universe: